tml1024/flying-brick/README.md

 (and visually nicely) commented.
 Much improved upon the MSFS SDK samples.
 The Aircraft Editor in MSFS has not been allowed to re-write them.

+Patches are welcome (why else would this be on GitHub), but: Please stay with the same style for code and configuration files:

+- The C++ code should *not* use any Hungarian Notation.
+- No TAB characters anywhere.
+- Verbose and useful commit messages, written in the present tense.
+  (Sure, my own commit messages until now were not like that, but that was during the very initial hacking when commits were basically just arbitrary steps on the path up to making this public.)